Systematic construction of stabilizer codes via gauging abelian boundary symmetries: Foliated type-I fracton order from 2D linear subsystem symmetries

 From the general framework it follows that $\mbb d^\msf c_\chi$ stabilizes the three-dimensional state $\ket{\Psi[\psi]}$ if the boundary condition $\ket{\psi}$ is symmetric under the operator

-for the plaquette $\msf p\in\msf P(\square)$ on the boundary corresponding to $c$.
+for the boundary plaquette $\msf p\in\msf P(\square)$ corresponding to $c$.
 One recognizes these operators as the checks $X^c_\chi$ defined above.
 For illustrative purposes, let us construct one particular reference boundary before proceeding to the more general case.

 A suitable choice for $\ket{\psi}$ is any of the extensive number of ground states of the two-dimensional \emph{classical $\widehat G$ Ising plaquette model}.
 Indeed, recall that the Hamiltonian of this model is exactly given by $\mbb H^{\rm Ising} := -\sum_{c}\sum_{\{\chi_c\}_c} X^c_{\chi_c}$.
 One such ground state is for example constructed by starting from the product state